Imagine this. During a performance, you’ve got your guitar nicely overdriven while you play a solo. Cool, you sound great.

 Available in a choice of either black or red, it will suit the style-conscious amongst you.

 It’s perfect for the musician who doesn’t mind paying a bit more to get a high-quality unit but less appropriate for the guitarist with active pickups.

 - Passive, so you don’t need to plug it in.

 So, Which Should I Buy?

-If you’re looking for a small pedal, but don’t require additional features such as wah or expression, the Dunlop DVP4 Mini is a high impedance passive pedal, which will be well suited to most electric guitars without the need for a DC adapter or battery.
+If you’re looking for a mini volume pedal, but don’t require additional features such as wah or expression, the Dunlop DVP4 is a high impedance passive pedal, which will be well suited to most electric guitars without the need for a DC adapter or battery.